kstange/MasqueBlizzBars/README.md

 * Extra Ability Buttons (Extra Action Button, Zone Ability Button)
 * Spell Flyout

-Each bar type is its own group so you can configure the skin for each independently from Masque's Skin Settings.
+Each bar type is its own group so you can configure them independently from Masque's Skin Settings.

 ## Classic Support